 There are a number of different credit score monitoring apps and websites these days.
 If you use more than one of these services, you may have noticed that your credit score varies each time you check your score.
 To make it even more confusing, your credit score is likely different when you apply for a loan at your financial institution.
-But why?

 Credit Bureaus Have Different Data

 There are three national credit bureaus, Equifax, Experian and TransUnion.
 While most of the information they collect about us are similar, there are differences.
 For instance, one bureau may have unique information about you, while the other two do not.

 Not All of Your Information May Be Reported

 All of your credit information may not be being reported to all three credit bureaus.
 The information in your credit report is supplied by lenders, collection agencies and court records.
 Don't assume that each credit bureau has the same information.

 Lenders report credit information to the credit bureaus at different times, often resulting in one credit bureau having more up to date information than another.
 At the same token , they may record, store or display information in different ways.
 For example, if you paid off an auto loan, your lender will report that to one credit bureau, but the information didn't make it to the other two bureaus at the same time.

 Credit Scoring Models Being Used May be Different

 Credit bureaus also use different scoring models.
 There are literally dozens of different credit score models and each of them can give you a different score.
 Even online tools claiming to use your TransUnion or Equifax score, are likely using a different model than what your financial institution may be using when pulling your credit score from the same credit agency.